Where and when do you meet?

 Should we bring our children?

 Few sounds are as pleasant as the sound of children in God’s house.
 If you have young ones you are always welcomed and encouraged to have them worship with you in the service.
 They are no disturbance to us, but a joy.
-For your own convenience and comfort there is a nursery located off the lobby.
+For your own convenience and comfort there is a cry room located off the lobby.

 I haven’t committed to being a Christian.
 Am I welcome?